Entitled: The Rise and Fall of the House of York

-Entitled: The Rise and Fall of the House of York is an unauthorised biography of Andrew Mountbatten-Windsor and Sarah Ferguson by historical writer Andrew Lownie.
+Entitled: The Rise and Fall of the House of York is a biography of Andrew Mountbatten-Windsor and Sarah Ferguson by British historian Andrew Lownie.

-It has been published by HarperCollins on 14 August 2025.
+An unauthorised biography, it was published by HarperCollins on 14 August 2025.
 Lownie conducted four years of research and submitted 'numerous' Freedom of information requests for the book.
-The book also examines Andrew's links with the convicted sex offender and financier Jeffrey Epstein (1953–2019) which HarperCollins describes as having "[begun] earlier, continued longer and were much more frequent than reported".
+The book also examines Andrew's links with the convicted sex offender and financier Jeffrey Epstein which HarperCollins describes as having "[begun] earlier, continued longer and were much more frequent than reported".

 Content

-The book, whose title alludes to the rise and fall of the medieval House of York, focuses on the public and personal lives of Prince Andrew, Duke of York and Sarah, Duchess of York.
+The book, the title of which alludes to the rise and fall of the medieval House of York, focuses on the public and personal lives of Andrew Mountbatten-Windsor and Sarah Ferguson.
 The biography, which tells the story of "a spoilt prince unable to connect and a duchess pushed by her insecurities into a desperate need to maintain the attention her 'royal' status brought," is − according to the author − based on court papers, freedom of information disclosures, interviews with ex-staffers and correspondence.

-Apart from the positive statement that the prince showed authentic courage when he flew helicopters in the Falklands War and the thoughtful statement of former military comrades that behind the bright facade of the youthful sunny boy there lay a lonely and insecure soul, the book is mostly critical about Prince Andrew, whom it portrays as short-tempered, vain, arrogant and sex obsessed.
-The author accuses the prince of "cruel" behavior towards the staff, bullying, profanities and impossible demands.
-According to the author, the prince never found a way to transform his war heroism into a fulfilling civilian role, either personally or professionally.
+Apart from the positive statement that the prince showed authentic courage when he flew helicopters in the Falklands War and the thoughtful statement of former military comrades that behind the bright facade of the youthful sunny boy there lay a lonely and insecure soul, the book is mostly critical about Andrew, whom it portrays as short-tempered, vain, arrogant and sex obsessed.
+The author accuses the former Prince of "cruel" behavior towards the staff, bullying, profanities and impossible demands.
+According to the author, the Prince never found a way to transform his war heroism into a fulfilling civilian role, either personally or professionally.